-Benefit changes: There were no benefit changes noted that affected the 2020 valuation.
+Benefit changes: There were no benefit changes noted that affected the 2021 valuation.
 (This information can be found in Note 9 sections titled "Benefits Provided".)

-Changes in assumptions: The following changes were noted that affected the 2020 assumptions.
+Changes in assumptions: The following changes were noted that affected the 2021 assumptions.

-- FRS: The discount rate and long-term expected rate of return was decreased from 6.90% to 6.80%, and the inflation rate decreased from 2.60% to 2.40%. - HIS: The discount rate was decreased from 3.50% to 2.21%.
-The municipal bond rate used to determine total pension liability was decreased from 3.50% to 2.21%.
+• HIS: The discount rate was decreased from 2.21% to 2.16%.
+The municipal bond rate used to determine total pension liability was decreased from 2.21% to 2.16%.